 How to Calculate the Cost of a Spinal Cord Surgery Case

-McMinn Law Firm recently closed a case involving a woman who was forced to have spinal discectomy surgery after a serious wreck with a commercial truck.
+McMinn Law Firm recently closed a case involving a an who was forced to have spinal discectomy surgery after a serious wreck.

-Attorneys Jason McMinn and Justin McMinn were able to secure a settlement of $475,000 in the fall 2016 case.
-Our client’s spinal surgery affected the outcome of her settlement.
+Our client’s spinal surgery affected the outcome of his settlement.
 Want to understand why?
 Read about how a settlement may change based on a victim’s need for back surgery.